a2lix/TranslationFormBundle/README.md

 ## More help

-You can find a common use case in [this repository](https://github.com/a2lix/DemoTranslationBundle).
-With translations for your collections as bonus.

-There is also an article with an example on how to manage translations with [SonataAdminBundle](https://github.com/sonata-project/SonataAdminBundle) available on [Elao's blog](http://www.elao.com/blog/symfony-2/doctrine-2/how-to-manage-translations-for-your-object-using-sonataadminbundle.html).
+There is an article with an example on how to manage translations with [SonataAdminBundle](https://github.com/sonata-project/SonataAdminBundle) available on [Elao's blog](http://www.elao.com/blog/symfony-2/doctrine-2/how-to-manage-translations-for-your-object-using-sonataadminbundle.html).

 ## Thanks to